VIDA-NYU/prida/data-generation/README.md

 }
 ```

+### Client Mode

+To run the data generation process locally, run the following:

+    $ spark-submit \
+    --deploy-mode client \
+    --files .params.json \
+    generate-training-data-from-datasets.py

+You may need to set some parameters for `spark-submit` depending on your environment.
+For an examples, you can inspect the script [`run-spark-client`](run-spark-client).

+### Cluster Mode (Apache YARN)

+The easiest way to run the data generation in a cluster is by using [Anaconda](https://www.anaconda.com/) to package the python dependencies.
+First, install Anaconda and initialize it by using the `conda init` command.
 Then, run the following:

+    $ conda create -y -n data-generation -c conda-forge python=3 numpy pandas scikit-learn python-hdfs conda-pack
+    $ zip -r data-generation-environment.zip ENV_DIR/data-generation

+where `ENV_DIR` is the system location for Anaconda environments.
+The `data-generation-environment.zip` file will contain all the packages necessary to run the data generation script, making sure that all of the cluster nodes have access to the dependencies.
+To submit the data generation job, run the following:

+    $ spark-submit \
+    --deploy-mode cluster \
+    --master yarn \
-    $ spark-submit --files .params.json generate-training-data-from-datasets.py
+    --files .params.json \
+    --conf spark.yarn.appMasterEnv.PYSPARK_PYTHON=./env/data-generation/bin/python \
+    --archives data-generation-environment.zip#env
+    generate-training-data-from-datasets.py

-You may need to set some parameters for `spark-submit` depending on your environment and whether you are running it locally or in a cluster.
-For examples, you can inspect the scripts [`run-spark-client`](run-spark-client) and [`run-spark-cluster`](run-spark-cluster).
+You may need to set some parameters for `spark-submit` depending on the cluster environment.
+For an examples, you can inspect the script [`run-spark-cluster`](run-spark-cluster).

+### Output

-This process will generate all the query and candidate datasets under `new_datasets_directory` (if `skip_dataset_creation=false`), as well as training data files that contain lines of the following format:
+The data generation process will create all the query and candidate datasets under `new_datasets_directory` (if `skip_dataset_creation=false`), as well as training data files that contain lines of the following format:

     <query dataset, target variable name, candidate dataset, score before augmentation, score after augmentation>